Chapter 5: How to Find Investment Properties

 Understanding "The Rules" of Investment Property

 Perhaps the most important part of the criteria you put together is the financial component.
 If a deal doesn't make sense financially, it's not going to be a strong investment for you.
-In chapter two we looked at some of the basic math surrounding real estate investing, such as income, cashflow, and return on investment.
+In chapter 2, we looked at some of the basic math surrounding real estate investing, such as income, cash flow, and return on investment.
 However, generally speaking, a listing is not going to tell you the important information you want to know about the financials of a property.
-Yes, you can generally determine the amount of income the property makes - but you won't know immediately how much monthly cashflow the property produces, how overpriced the property is, or what you should offer.
-Additionally - it's not going to make sense to get out your spreadsheet and do a full property evaluation on every single deal you glance at.
+Yes, you can generally determine the amount of income the property makes, but you won't know immediately how much monthly cash flow the property produces, how overpriced the property is, or what you should offer.
+Additionally, it's not going to make sense to get out your spreadsheet and do a full property evaluation on every single deal you glance at.
 This is when "rules" come into play.

 Real World Example: An average three bedroom home rents for $800 per month in your neighborhood.
 According to the 2% rule - you should be looking to spend around $40,000 for that property ($800 / .02 = $40,000)

-The 50% rule is a great rule-of-thumb that helps you to fairly-accurately predict how much your expenses are going to cost you each month for a property.
+The 50% rule is a great rule-of-thumb that helps you to fairly accurately predict how much your expenses are going to cost you each month for a property.
 The 50% rule simply states that 50% of your income will be spent on expenses -- not including the mortgage payment.
-As mentioned above - most real estate listings will let you know what the monthly income of a property is.
-By dividing that number in half, you are able to easily see how much you'll have left to pay the monthly mortgage (principle and interest).
-Any income left over, after the 50% of expenses and the mortgage payment are taken out, is your cashflow.
-The 50% of expenses includes all expenses, including repairs, vacancies, utilities, taxes, insurance, management, turnover costs, and the occasional "big ticket" repairs that must be saved up for -- aka.
-CapEx or Capital Expenses like roofs, parking lots, furnaces.
+As mentioned above, most real estate listings will let you know what the monthly income of a property is.
+By dividing that number in half, you are able to easily see how much you'll have left to pay the monthly mortgage (principal and interest).
+Any income left over after the 50% of expenses and the mortgage payment are taken out is your cash flow.
+The 50% of expenses includes all expenses, including repairs, vacancies, utilities, taxes, insurance, management, turnover costs, and the occasional "big ticket" repairs that must be saved up for -- aka CapEx or Capital Expenses, like roofs, parking lots, furnaces.